Wholesale vs. Retail: Explaining the Differences and How To Get Started

 Marketing and branding focus

-Meanwhile, retailers need to capture the hearts of everyday shoppers.
+Meanwhile, retailers try to capture the hearts of everyday shoppers.
 Their marketing is about brand-building and customer engagement.
-Whether through social media, loyalty programs, promotions or user-friendly websites, their goal is to make shopping as enjoyable as possible and encourage repeat customers.
+You might engage customers using signage, social media, loyalty programs, email marketing or promotions.
+The aim is to create an enjoyable shopping experience that reinforces your brand and encourages return visits.

 Pros and cons of wholesale